Group Fitness Hiring

 Training & Mentoring Program

-- Co-lead with a current Group Cycling instructor for one class each week during the spring 2025 semester.
+• Co-lead with a current Zumba instructor for one class each week during the Spring 2026 semester.

 Instructor Testimonials